dicecoin-project/dicecoin/doc/technical-details.md

 Message start string
 --------------------

-The message start string used by DiceCOIN is:
+The message start string used by Dicecoin is:

 ```
 0xff, 0xc4, 0xba, 0xdf